Ishan-creed/Web-Scraping/README.md

 Google Travel URL: Update the googleTravelUrl variable.
 Save the changes to scrape-reviews.js.

-Run the script using Node.js: node Script.js
+Run the script using Node.js:

 bash
 Copy code
-node scrape-reviews.js
+node Scraping.js
 The script will start scraping reviews from both TripAdvisor and Google Travel.
 The results will be printed to the console.

 Script Explanation
-The script scrape-reviews.js is divided into two functions:
+The script Scraping.js is divided into two functions:

 scrapeTripAdvisorReviews(): Scrapes reviews from TripAdvisor. scrapeGoogleTravelReviews(): Scrapes reviews from Google Travel.